Create a virtual network (classic) by using the Azure portal

 - From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.

 Click Resource Group and select a resource group to add the VNet to, or click Create new resource group to add the VNet to a new resource group.
-The figure below shows the resource group settings for a new resource group called TestRG.
+The following figure shows the resource group settings for a new resource group called TestRG.
 For more information about resource groups, visit Azure Resource Manager Overview.

 - If necessary, change the Subscription and Location settings for your VNet.